Heritage Planning Overview

 The creation of a CHR ensures the inclusion of a community's historic places on the British Columbia Register of Historic Places, the official provincial listing of historic places that have been formally recognized for their heritage value by the province or local government.

 The establishment of a CHR requires a resolution of Council.
 In 2006 Terrace City Council resolved to establish a CHR for the City of Terrace, with 9 sites identified for inclusion.
-See a Copy of Resolution #054 – 2006 Here.
+See a copy of Resolution #054 – 2006 here.

 Statements of Significance

-- Description of Historic Place - this section explains what the place consists of in physical terms, where it is located, and what are its physical limits.
+- Description of Historic Place – This section explains what the place consists of in physical terms, where it is located, and what are its physical limits.

-- Description of Heritage Value - this section explains why the place is of value to the community, province, territory or nation.
+- Description of Heritage Value – This section explains why the place is of value to the community, province, territory, or nation.

-- Description of Character defining Elements - this section sets out the key features that must be conserved in order for the site/place to continue to have value.
+- Description of Character defining Elements – This section sets out the key features that must be conserved in order for the site/place to continue to have value.

 The City of Terrace CHR is an ongoing initiative.
 Additional heritage resources may be recognized and included the register from time to time.
-If you know of a historic place in our city that you think is worth adding to the Terrace CHR please contact firstname.lastname@example.org.
+If you know of a historic place in our city that you think is worth adding to the Terrace CHR, please contact firstname.lastname@example.org.

 Heritage Registry Map

-View our interactive map of heritage buildings.
+View our interactive map of heritage sites.